PsychologyApril 14, 202610 min read

 Author

-You had a great date—good conversation, chemistry, maybe even a plan to see each other again.
+You had a great date, good conversation, chemistry, maybe even a plan to see each other again.
 So why do you feel so anxious now?
-You're replaying every moment, checking your phone, and worrying they'll ghost or change their mind.
-You're not broken—this is common.
-Here's why it happens and how to handle it so you don't spiral or sabotage something good.
+You are replaying every moment, checking your phone, and worrying they will ghost or change their mind.
+You are not broken; this reaction is common, especially if you care about the outcome.
+Here is why post-date anxiety shows up, how excitement can mimic threat in your body, how attachment shapes the aftermath, and what actually helps so you do not spiral or sabotage something good.
+The goal is not to force yourself to feel chill; it is to respond to your nervous system with skills that match reality.

 Your Brain Can't Always Tell Excitement From Anxiety